AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 ##MAEnvelopes
 ### Description
-Moving Average Envelopes are percentage-based envelopes set above and below a moving average.
-The moving average, which forms the base for this indicator, can be a simple or exponential moving average.
-Each envelope is then set the same percentage above or below the moving average.
-This creates parallel bands that follow price action.
-With a moving average as the base, Moving Average Envelopes can be used as a trend-following indicator.
-However, this indicator is not limited to just trend following.
-The envelopes can also be used to identify overbought and oversold levels when the trend is relatively flat.
+These Moving Average Envelopes are percentage-based envelopes placed above and below a moving average.
+The moving average forms the base for this indicator, and can be a either simple or exponential moving average.
+Each MA envelope is set the same percentage above or below the moving average, thereby creating parallel bands that follow price action.
+Moving Average Envelopes can be used as a trend-following indicator with a moving average as the base.
+But this indicator is not limited to just trend following: the envelopes can also be used for spotting overbought and oversold levels when the trend is relatively flat.

-Indicators based on channels, bands and envelopes are designed to encompass most price action.
-Therefore, moves above or below the envelopes warrant attention.
-Trends often start with strong moves in one direction or another.
-A surge above the upper envelope shows extraordinary strength, while a plunge below the lower envelope shows extraordinary weakness.
-Such strong moves can signal the end of one trend and the beginning of another.
+Indicators based on channels, bands and envelopes are intended to encompass most price action, which is why moves above or below the envelopes deserve attention.
+Trends often start with sharp moves in one direction – a surge above the upper envelope shows extraordinary strength, while a dive below the lower envelope exhibits extraordinary weakness.
+Strong moves such as these can signal the end of one trend and the start of another.

-With a [*moving average*][*average*] as its foundation, Moving Average Envelopes are a natural trend-following indicator.
-As with moving averages, the envelopes will lag price action.
-The direction of the moving average dictates the direction of the channel.
-In general, a downtrend is present when the channel moves lower, while an uptrend exists when the channel moves higher.
-The trend is flat when the channel moves sideways.
+With a [*moving average*][*average*] as the foundation, Moving Average Envelopes are a trend-following indicator.
+As with moving averages, the envelopes lag price action.
+The direction of the moving average dictates the direction of the channel, so generally, when the channel moves lower, a downtrend exists, and when the channel goes higher, an uptrend is present.
+When the channel moves sideways, this signifies that the trend is flat.

-Sometimes a strong trend does not take hold after an envelope break and prices move into a trading range.
-Such trading ranges are marked by a relatively flat moving average.
-The envelopes can then be used to identify overbought and oversold levels for trading purposes.
-A move above the upper envelope denotes an overbought situation, while a move below the lower envelope marks an oversold condition.
+Occasionally, it happens that a strong trend does not establish itself after an envelope break, and prices move into a trading range.
+Trading ranges such as these are characterized by a relatively flat moving average.
+These envelopes can then be used to spot overbought and oversold levels.
+A move above the upper envelope shows an overbought situation; a move below the lower envelope signals an oversold situation.

 ### Usage
 ```cs